clawpack/doc/doc/refinement.rst

 Specifying AMR regions
 ----------------------

+**New in Version 5.7.0:** Although the regions described here are still supported in v5.7.0, a more general form of :ref:`flagregions` are also now supported and are recommended in general rather than using what is described below.

 In addition to specifying a tolerance or other criteria for flagging individual cells as described above, it is possible to specify regions of